utiko/Applozic-iOS-SDK/README.md

 Launch your chat

 ```
-//Replace with your applicationId in DemoChatManager.h
+//Replace with your application key in DemoChatManager.h

 #define APPLICATION_ID @"applozic-sample-app"